danielsaidi/website_danielsaidi/collections/_posts/2023/2023-09-15-dismissing-a-multiline-textfield-with-the-return-key-in-swiftui.md

 In the code above, we apply a `focused` modifier that binds the text field focused state to a `@State` property, and an `onChange` modifier that listens for changes to the `text` property.

-Pressing return will cause a new line (`\n`) to be typed into the text field.
+Pressing the return key will cause a new line (`\n`) to be typed into the text field.
 This will trigger the `onChange`, which sets `isFocused` to false, then cleans up the text and removes focus.

 Since it would be confusing for the return key to say `return`, when it instead submits, we also apply a `.submitLabel(.done)` modifier to make it say "Done".